-All three of these OBD2 scan tools are affordable ways to get access to comprehensive diagnostic functions, for a range of OBD2-equipped vehicles.
+All three of these OBD2 scan tools are affordable ways to access comprehensive diagnostic functions for a range of OBD2-equipped vehicles.
 To get a hand-held scanner with this functionality, you’d expect to pay hundreds of dollars.

 ELMconfig is a basic, no-frills OBDII scan tool.
 It isn’t the most rugged adapter, and some users have issues with the USB connection, which is looser than most.

 With the OBDLink EX, you get solid craftsmanship from one end to the next.
 The connection is secure, with no risk of data corruption and a relatively long cable for easy connection and diagnosis.

 The OBDLink MX+ is equally well-made but more convenient for one key reason: it connects via Bluetooth, eliminating the cord.
 This allows it to be plugged in full-time for continuous monitoring.
 Extra features like low-current sleep mode and hacker-proof security make it safe to use in all situations.

 The basic diagnostic functions of these three OBD2 scanners are the same in many respects.
 All three are compatible with a wide range of diagnostic software.
 All three let you read and clear trouble codes, run I/M readiness tests and other OBD2 functions.

 Speed is the main difference between these car diagnostic tools.
 The OBDLink MX+ is the fastest, even when displaying multiple and complex parameters.
 You’ll get a high maximum throughput from the OBDLink EX, as well, which is about 20 times faster than basic adapters like ELMconfig.

 With FORScan, you have full maintenance and repair access to your vehicle.
 Both the OHP ELMconfig and the OBDLink EX let you do everything from resetting the oil light to reprogramming the engine computer.